 Clean mud from your spades and forks etc, it can cause the metal to rust and wood to rot.
 Soak the tools in hot soapy water or scrub with a wire brush, if the mud is dried on.
 Again, sharpening the blade of spades can make digging less arduous.
 Apply oil with an old rag to protect the metal from rust.
 Give all wooden handles a rub with sandpaper and wipe them down with linseed oil.
 For detailed information on tool maintenance see here.

 Drain fuel from your mower and other petrol machines.
 Give the machines a good oiling and clean while you are at it.
 Sharpen the cutting blade, or replace it altogether if it is blunted beyond repair.
 For further information see here.
+Check spark plugs and filters and clean/replace where necessary.

 Tackle any structural issues

 Now the leaves have fallen and foliage died back you can see more clearly what needs to be done.
-Perhaps the decking needs cleaning and a protector applied?
+Perhaps the decking needs cleaning and a non-slip protector applied?
 Does that fence panel need replacing before a winter storm takes it out completely causing even more damage?
 Or perhaps you have a collapsed dry stone wall you’ve been meaning to repair for quite some time?
 January and February are the coldest months in the Poitou-Charentes.
 Now may be your last chance before the arrival of spring to undertake any mortaring of slabs, walls or coping.

 Merry Christmas/Joyeux Noel to you all.